ZipCPU/qspiflash/README.md

-repository now contains three cores: a [SPI flash core](rtl/spixpress.v), a [Dual SPI flash core](rtl/dualflexpress.v), and a [Quad SPI flash core](rtl/qflexpress.v) which should be usable across a wider range of SPI flash cores.
+repository now contains three cores: a [SPI flash core](rtl/spixpress.v), a [Dual SPI flash core](rtl/dualflexpress.v), and a [Quad SPI flash core](rtl/qflexpress.v) which should be usable across a wider range of SPI flash chips.
 Even better, these new controllers use the DDR primitive for the SCK line, so they should be able to run twice as fast as the older cores.